We're committed to empowering young people to be active citizens and contribute to the UN's Sustainable Development Goals, locally and globally.

 Designed and led by a core committee of young people, the network helps to give a voice to young people across the UK.
 You’ll work with peer networks of ICS returned volunteers to support some of the biggest issues facing young people across the UK, including climate change, mental health and youth employment and advocate for UKAid.
 If you’re based in the UK and ready to create positive change in your community, sign up to join the NYEN.

-Youth Against Misinformation
+Join the Youth Against Misinformation initative

 Restless Development has partnered with Centre for Countering Digital Hate to tackle the spread of false information and fake news stories during COVID-19: 23 young people have joined the new Youth Against Misinformation initiative to root out COVID-19 misinformation.
 They have received support and training to build their skills and agency, to identify misinformation and develop strategies to tackle it.
 Restless want to expand this programme to offer the opportunity to more young people: register your interest in joining.

-City Year UK
+Become a City Year UK mentor

 Become a mentor with City Year UK.
 Mentoring is a great way to gain valuable leadership experience and boost your career prospects.
 With support and guidance, you will be the change in your community and see the change you can make to young people’s lives.
 Apply to become a City Year UK mentor.